OOlashyn/oolashyn.github.io/_posts/2019-12-04-quickstart-azure-speech-recognition.md

 To use ACS Speech SDK in our project (PCF or any other JS project) we need to first install it.
 We can do it with the help of **npm**.
 Run next command in a console to install:

-{% highlight javascript %}
+{% capture code %}npm install microsoft-cognitiveservices-speech-sdk{% endcapture %}
-npm install microsoft-cognitiveservices-speech-sdk
-{% endhighlight %}
+{% include code.html code=code lang="javascript" %}

 After the installation, we need to import SDK to use it.
 Use below the line of code to import it:

-{% highlight javascript %}
-import * as SpeechSDK from 'microsoft-cognitiveservices-speech-sdk'
+{% capture code %}import * as SpeechSDK from 'microsoft-cognitiveservices-speech-sdk'{% endcapture %}
-{% endhighlight %}
+{% include code.html code=code lang="javascript" %}

 Now we are able to use SDK in our project.